Dementias 2026 Programme

 Professor Dame Louise Robinson, Regus Professor of Ageing, Newcastle University

-- Role of primary care in providing dementia care and support
+This talk will examine the role of primary care in providing dementia care and support and the evidence base underpinning primary care dementia service provision.

 -